apple/cups/README.txt

     of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.

-    The PDF filter (pdftops) is based on the Xpdf software, Copyright 1996-2005 by Derek B. Noonburg.

     This software is based in part on the work of the Independent JPEG Group.